-- 1. Brands owned by The Warehouse Group sold in The Warehouse and Warehouse Stationery. - 2.
-Operational waste is calculated from an annual report of the Group's waste processing from all our waste and recycling service providers and extracted relevant landfill and recycling data to calculate the total annual waste and landfill waste data for the Group. - 3.
-Scope 1 and 2 emissions increased compared to FY20 due to reduced operations as a result of 7 weeks of COVID-19 lockdown periods during the FY20 financial year. - 4.
+1. Brands owned by The Warehouse Group sold in The Warehouse and Warehouse Stationery.

+- 2. Operational waste is calculated from an annual report of the Group's waste processing from all our waste and recycling service providers and extracted relevant landfill and recycling data to calculate the total annual waste and landfill waste data for the Group. - 3 Scope 1 and 2 emissions increased compared to EY20 due to reduced operations as a result of 7 weeks of COVID-19 lockdown periods during the EY20 financial year - 4.
 Includes diesel 2,448,632 litres (93,562 GJ), jet fuel 63,865 litres (2,956 GJ), LPG 212,740 kg (5,646 GJ), petrol premium 33,586 litres (1,188 GJ), and petrol regular 28,108 litres (989 GJ). - 5.
 Source data from certified TWG 2021 Carbonzero Emissions audit.
-Conversion factors applied from Ministry for the Environment "Measuring Emissions: A Guide for Organisations: 2020 Detailed Guide". - 6.
+Conversion factors applied from Ministry for the Environment "Measuring Emissions: A Guide for Organisations: 2020 Detailed Guide" - 6.
 Includes Diesel, LPG, Electricity, Petrol, Jet Kerosene energy consumption used within the organisation. - 7.
 Includes Diesel, LPG, Electricity, Petrol, Jet Kerosene energy consumption used within the organisation compared to FY19 (FY20 as unusual due to reduced operations as a result of 7 weeks of COVID-19 lockdown periods during the FY20 financial year).

-The Group's climate action addresses three key areas:
+The Warehouse Group Integrated Annual Report 2021 The Group's climate action addresses three key areas:

 - 1. Carbon neutrality through our ongoing commitment to the Toitū Envirocare carbonzero programme.
 Since 2019 we have voluntarily offset 100% of our Group carbon emissions each year by investing in gold standard, clean development mechanism projects, supporting the communities in which we operate including India and China.
-In FY21, the Group also offset 13,000 tonnes of emissions via a New Zealand Permanent Forestry Sink Initiative (PFSI) project.
-Our annual carbon emissions reporting follows the strictest audit standards (carbonzeroCertTM) of our reporting partner, Toitū Envirocare.
+In FY21, the Group also offset 13,000 tonnes of emissions via a New Zealand Permanent Forestry Sink Initiative (PFSI) project. - Our annual carbon emissions reporting follows the strictest audit standards (carbonzeroCertTM) of our reporting partner, Toit $\bar{\mathrm{u}}$ Envirocare.
 Our reduction targets are aligned with the New Zealand Climate Leaders Coalition commitments, which reflect the Paris Agreement guidelines.
-The Group is certified in accordance with ISO 14064-1:2006. - continuation of transitioning our light commercial vehicle fleet to electric vehicles (EV), LED lighting upgrades in our stores, minimising operational waste and directing waste to methane capture landfill facilities.
-These initiatives have resulted in total energy consumption reduction of 6.4% against FY19.

-In FY21 the Group's Scope 1 and 2 emissions increased by 5.0% and total emissions increased by 1.8%, compared to FY20.
+The Group is certified in accordance with ISO 14064-1:2006. - 2.
+Emissions reduction through the ongoing implementation of our active emissions reduction programme.
+This includes the continuation of transitioning our light commercial vehicle fleet to electric vehicles (EV), LED lighting upgrades in our stores, minimising operational waste and directing waste to methane capture landfill facilities.
+These initiatives have resulted in total energy consumption reduction of 6.4% against FY19. - In FY21 the Group's Scope 1 and 2 emissions increased by 5.0% and total emissions increased by 1.8%, compared to FY20.
 This was expected given the comparative period included a seven-week COVID-19 lockdown.
 In FY21, we saw a reduction in Scope 1 and 2 emissions of 2.7% and total emissions reduction of 6.4% compared to FY19.
-The Group's Greenhouse Gas (GHG) emissions intensity our active emissions reduction programme.
-This includes the
+The Group's Greenhouse Gas (GHG) emissions intensity ratio was 10.74 total gross GHG emissions per revenue (\$million) in FY21, a decrease of 5.4% compared to FY20 and 25.3% compared to our baseline year of FY15. - 3.
+Leadership in climate action through collaboration with industry including with freight partners and government agencies.
+In partnership with the Energy Efficiency & Conservation Authority (EECA) we launched our first fleet of home delivery EV trucks in Auckland, Hamilton, Tauranga and Christchurch this year.
+We are also assessing the viability of long-haul hydrogen fuel transportation and have a roadmap for solar generation on our property rooftops.